 - Prepare your garlic mayo.
 Add minced garlic to the mayonnaise, and add salt and pepper to taste.

 - Prep your portobello mushrooms for cooking.
 Remove the stems with a sharp knife, then take a spoon and remove the gills.
 Wipe the mushroom with a damp paper towel.

-- Heat up your skillet to medium high, and then add 2 tbsp of olive oil until shimmering.
+- Heat up your skillet to medium high, and then add 2 tablespoon of olive oil until shimmering.
 Add the mushrooms cap side down, and cook for approximately 5 minutes.
 Check often to make sure the mushroom is not burning and turn down the heat a little if necessary.

 - The mushroom should look a bit soft and flattened at this point.
-If it is not, continue to cook a little longer, adding another tbsp of water, and flipping over after each minute until cooked to your liking.
+If it is not, continue to cook a little longer, adding another tablespoon of water, and flipping over after each minute until cooked to your liking.

 - Assemble your sandwich!
 Spread garlic mayo on each cut side (all 4 sides).
 Add a few spinach leaves to the bottom slice, then top with onions, the portobello mushroom, tomato, mozzarella slices, sprouts, and the top slice of bread.